 The BMS research programme brings together behavioural, management, and social sciences to contribute to the scientific understanding of the dynamic and multi-layered nature of the impact of technological innovation.
-The programme has four aims in its scientific contribution:
+The programme has two theoretical aims as well as two methodological aims in its scientific contribution:

-(1) to adjust and integrate existing disciplinary theories into more interdisciplinary frameworks that allow for a better understanding and explanation of the societal impact of technologies across the micro-, meso- and macro-level;
+(2) to adjust and integrate existing disciplinary theories into more interdisciplinary frameworks that allow for a better understanding and explanation of the dynamic societal impact of technologies across the micro-, meso- and macro-level;

 (4) to advance the validity of big data analytics by incorporating domain-specific knowledge into computational models.

-Through its research, the BMS research programme strives to create societal impact in the domains of learning, health, resilience, industry, and emerging technologies.
-By providing scientific evidence, the programme wants to contribute to responsible, safe, inclusive, affordable, and sustainable technological solutions that have an impact on societal challenges in these domains.
-It contributes to the education of citizens and professionals about technological innovations; endorses the development of new technologies that will be used by people in solving societal problems; supports the establishment of new forms of organizing adapted to new technological systems; provides new implementation strategies and governance models; and delivers tools, regulations, and advice for socio-economic policies at the societal level.
-The programme aims to further develop a design approach that involves the development, early assessment, implementation, and evaluation of new technologies and engages stakeholders from individuals, professionals, and managers to social policy makers in this iterative process.
+Through its research, the BMS research programme strives to create societal impact.
+It aims to further develop a design approach that involves the development, early assessment, implementation, evaluation, and societal impact of new technologies.
+This design approach engages stakeholders (citizens, professionals, managers, and social policy makers) in an iterative process.
+By providing scientific evidence, the programme wants to contribute to personalized, governable, and inclusive technological solutions that have an impact on societal challenges.
+In close collaboration with societal groups and institutions the programme wants to contribute to the continued education of professionals about technological innovations; endorse the development of new technologies that will be used by people in solving societal problems; support the establishment of new forms of organizing adapted to new technological systems; provide new implementation strategies and governance models; and deliver tools, regulations, and advice for socio-economic policies at the societal level.

 The research staff is the main asset of the BMS programme.
 The faculty will therefore invest in new personnel to complement existing expertise, support the development and careers of researchers and contribute to community development between the researchers.
 The faculty will also stimulate the relations of BMS researchers with technological researchers in the new UT institutes.
 The faculty strives to extend its long-lasting cooperation with societal partners in order to create societal impact.
 The technological facilities that have been updated over the past years will receive continued attention, in particular those of the BMSlab as well as facilities for data storage and computing power.
 The faculty strives to gain influence in the agenda setting of national and international funding agencies.
 In order to create impact, the choice for the five research themes for the coming years has been carefully aligned with the National Science Agenda, grand societal challenges addressed in European funding, and the United Nations sustainable development goals.